component-driven/component-driven-development/src/exercises/3-Basic_Primitives/Readme.md

 In this exercise we’ll create reusable primitive components.
 We’ll create a text and a heading component.
-We’ll learn how to reduce boilerplate by using [styled-system](https://styled-system.com)
+We’ll learn how to reduce boilerplate by using [styled-system](https://styled-system.com).

 The majority of every user interface is a text.
-Unsurprisingly, most of inconsistencies are coming from text styles.
+Unsurprisingly, most of the inconsistencies are coming from text styles.
 To reduce the amount of different text styles we should restrict our styling and only allow using design tokens.

 ## 3.1.
 Creating a generic text component